My first run-in with the cancer doctor…

 “It's just like how people say various things can build the immune system, well there's nothing that can “build” your immune system.”

 Me: “I totally disagree with that.”
-(She looked shocked that I said this, but was still being very nice, mind you.
+(She looked shocked that I dared to contradict her, but was still being very “nice”, mind you.
 I do think it put her in attack mode, though…)

 “Do you know what are the components of the immune system?”